auerfeld/digital-garden/src/site/notes/My Front Page.md

 {"dg-publish":true,"dg-permalink":"myfrontpage","permalink":"/myfrontpage/","tags":["gardenEntry"]}
 ---

-Here's some random text that I need to work on.
 # What I want to do with this site

 In 2023-24 I'm very lucky to be one of the inaugural research fellows at the [Disruption Network Institute](https://www.disruptionlab.org/institute).